StockNews.com Initiates Coverage on Argo Group International (NYSE:ARGO)

-StockNews.com started coverage on shares of Argo Group International (NYSE:ARGO – Get Rating) in a report released on Monday.
-The firm set a “hold” rating on the stock.
+Analysts at StockNews.com assumed coverage on shares of Argo Group International (NYSE:ARGO – Get Rating) in a research report issued on Tuesday.
+The brokerage set a “hold” rating on the stock.

-Several other analysts have also issued reports on ARGO.
-Compass Point lowered Argo Group International from a “buy” rating to a “neutral” rating and set a $30.00 price objective for the company. in a report on Monday, March 13th.
-Raymond James lowered Argo Group International from a “market perform” rating to an “underperform” rating in a report on Tuesday, February 28th.
+Several other brokerages have also recently weighed in on ARGO.
+Compass Point cut shares of Argo Group International from a “buy” rating to a “neutral” rating and set a $30.00 price target for the company. in a research report on Monday, March 13th.
+Raymond James cut shares of Argo Group International from a “market perform” rating to an “underperform” rating in a research report on Tuesday, February 28th.

-A number of institutional investors have recently added to or reduced their stakes in ARGO.
-Jefferies Financial Group Inc. bought a new position in shares of Argo Group International in the fourth quarter valued at approximately $23,090,000.
-Pzena Investment Management LLC raised its position in Argo Group International by 47.2% in the 4th quarter.
-Pzena Investment Management LLC now owns 1,891,939 shares of the company’s stock worth $48,907,000 after purchasing an additional 606,520 shares during the last quarter.
-Private Management Group Inc. bought a new position in Argo Group International in the 3rd quarter worth approximately $9,682,000.
-Point72 Asset Management L.P. raised its position in Argo Group International by 100.8% in the 4th quarter.
-Point72 Asset Management L.P. now owns 885,099 shares of the company’s stock worth $22,880,000 after purchasing an additional 444,363 shares during the last quarter.
-Finally, Norges Bank bought a new position in Argo Group International in the 4th quarter worth approximately $7,687,000.
-89.92% of the stock is owned by institutional investors and hedge funds.
+Institutional investors have recently added to or reduced their stakes in the stock.
+CWM LLC lifted its position in Argo Group International by 2,751.0% during the 3rd quarter.
+CWM LLC now owns 1,454 shares of the company’s stock valued at $28,000 after acquiring an additional 1,403 shares during the period.
+Thompson Siegel & Walmsley LLC purchased a new position in Argo Group International during the 3rd quarter valued at about $443,000.
+Point72 Asset Management L.P. lifted its position in Argo Group International by 200.3% during the 3rd quarter.
+Point72 Asset Management L.P. now owns 440,736 shares of the company’s stock valued at $8,489,000 after acquiring an additional 293,991 shares during the period.
+US Bancorp DE lifted its position in Argo Group International by 121.7% during the 3rd quarter.
+US Bancorp DE now owns 45,318 shares of the company’s stock valued at $872,000 after acquiring an additional 24,877 shares during the period.
+Finally, Voce Capital Management LLC lifted its position in Argo Group International by 1.3% during the 2nd quarter.
+Voce Capital Management LLC now owns 3,317,697 shares of the company’s stock valued at $122,290,000 after acquiring an additional 44,000 shares during the period.
+89.92% of the stock is currently owned by institutional investors.

 About Argo Group International